AlessandroMinervini/COVID-19-forecasting/README.md

 # COVID-19-forecasting
 A linear regression model to forecasting the Italian new COVID-19 cases of next days.

-The data are provided by the Italian Civil Protection and can be consulted here: https://github.com/pcm-dpc/COVID-19
+The data are provided by the Italian Civil Protection and can be consulted here: https://github.com/pcm-dpc/COVID-19.
+New daily data are available from 18.00.

 ## Description
 We predict the new COVID-19 italian cases for: